ECP-WarpX/impactx/docs/source/usage/python.rst

    :param ds: Segment length in m
    :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.ChrDrift(ds, nslice=1)

+   A drift with chromatic effects included.
+The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py), with the exact pt dependence retained.

+   :param ds: Segment length in m
+   :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.ExactDrift(ds, nslice=1)

+   A drift using the exact nonlinear transfer map.

+   :param ds: Segment length in m
+   :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.Multipole(multipole, K_normal, K_skew)

    A general thin multipole element.